 This is a loan that is guaranteed for eligible veterans, active duty personnel, and surviving spouses.
 This loan is guaranteed by the U.S. Department of Veterans Affairs, and must be issued by a qualified lender.
 Through a VA loan, the borrower may be eligible for a larger loan than through traditional mortgage lending, and often at competitive rates with low or no down payments.

 This is very similar to a Balloon Mortgage.
 Again, here the mortgage does not fully amortize, and instead, the borrower only pays the interest on the loan for a fixed period of time.
 After this initial period, the balance of the loan is due.
 Typically this type of loan is used only as a temporary mortgage until more stable financing is available.
 Check out our mortgage payment calculator to estimate your monthly mortgage payment, including your principal and interest, taxes, insurance, and PMI.

 Also known as an equity release, it is a loan available to seniors, and allows them to use the equity of their home to live on.
 The loan does not need to be repaid so long as the senior continues to live in the home.
 Title to the property may still be disposed of according to the homeowner’s wishes, but will be encumbered by the amount owed under the mortgage.
-A senior looking for a reverse mortgage is cautioned to beware of false advertising promises as some lenders prey on seniors.
+A senior looking for a reverse mortgage loan is cautioned to beware of false advertising promises as some lenders prey on seniors.
 Be sure that the loan is Federally insured.

 If you are looking for a home and trying to figure out which kind of mortgage is best for you, contact the Phoenix professionals at Gunderson, Denton, and Peterson, P.C. who will help you analyze your needs and explore your options.
 And do not forget that you must have open secured account to eliminate fraud chances.